cs3216/cs3216.github.io/coursework/product-design/index.md

 ## Phase 4 - Design Mockups + More Iterations

-Now that you have the basic information architecture and s user interactions planned out, it is time to add meat to your wireframe.
+Now that you have the basic information architecture and user interactions planned out, it is time to add meat to your wireframe.
 Convert your wireframe into a high fidelity prototype using your chosen prototyping tool.

 <div class="box"><strong>Note:</strong> If you feel that you are not ready for this stage yet, you may perform more rounds of design iteration and user testing.
 Be sure to include the results and name the folders appropriately.</div>

 Compared to a low fidelity prototype, a high fidelity prototype will usually look similar to how the final app will turn out.
 Colors, fonts, logos, images and user interface elements from the target platform are used in place of wire boxes.
+Testing with a high fidelity prototype should be the next best thing from testing with a working prototype.
+This allows for stronger [suspension of disbelief](https://www.nngroup.com/articles/authentic-behavior-in-user-testing/), allowing the user to act more realistically.

 ![](img/mobile-design-mockup.png)